-The other source is Augustine who obviously appreciates Martha and the work she does.
+The other source I like is St. Augustine who obviously has a soft spot for Martha and the work she does.
 Both Martha and Mary had the same holy desire, Augustine says: “ They stayed close to our Lord and both served him harmoniously when he was among them.”

 Martha served him as the “Word made flesh,” who was hungry and thirsty, tired and in need of human care and support.
 She longs to share what Mary enjoys, his presence, his wisdom and his gifts.
 And she will find her desires fulfilled.